 — IH London (@IHLondon) 7 March 2016

 Readily accessible worldwide, students can sit for the IELTS exam in over 140 countries.
 The test is unique in its format, providing assessment in four seperate categories: listening, reading, writing, and speaking.
 The speaking portion is done in a one-on-one setting with an IELTS score taker.
 The test accepts both American and British writing styles and incorporates native-speaker accents from Australia, Canada, New Zealand, the US, and UK within the listening section.
 Before registering, download the IELTS’ Information for Candidate’s Booklet to familiarise yourslef with the format of the test.

-There are two versions of the exam: IELTS Academic and IELTS General Training.
+There are currently two versions of the exam: IELTS Academic and IELTS General Training.
 Whether you are taking this exam for a school, university, company, or government entity, they should be able to inform you which exam you will need to complete.
 Generally universities and colleges require the IELTS Academic.
-Both exams are composed of the four parts, listening, speaking, writing, and reading, and both are assessed using IELTS’ unique 9-band grading scale, with a level 9 being an ‘expert user’ and 1 being a ‘non-user.’
+Both exams are composed of all four parts, listening, speaking, writing, and reading, and are assessed using IELTS’ unique 9-band grading scale, with a level 9 being an ‘expert user’ and 1 being a ‘non-user.’

 The IELTS Format

 The test is designed to reflect real-life situations that non-native English speakers may encounter while working, studying, or while conducting every day life in a non-native country.
 The exam begins with the listening segment and continues- without break- to the reading and writing tasks.
 All three sections are completed in one day at the language testing centre.
 The speaking part of the test takes place at the same testing centre, but is scheduled either seven days prior to or seven days after the rest of the exam.
 You will receive your results and score within 13 calendar days of sitting the IELTS test.